Connect with us

 Best Of

-Looking for the best Metroidvania games on PlayStation Plus?
+Looking for the best Metroidvania games on PlayStation Plus in 2026?
 Metroidvania games bring a perfect mix of action, platforming, and deep exploration.
 They let you unlock new powers, backtrack through hidden paths, and discover new areas as you grow stronger.
-With so many great options on PS Plus, it's the right time to dive into this exciting genre.
-Here’s a list of ten fun and standout PlayStation Metroidvania games on you can play right now.
+With so many great options on PS Plus, it’s the right time to dive into this exciting genre.
+Here’s a list of ten fun and standout Metroidvania games you can play right now.

 9. Salt and Sacrifice